 Castagnole Sweet Dough Balls, are a delicious Italian sweet, soft on the inside and crunchy on the outside, the traditional recipe during Carnival time.

 Here in Italy it is that time of the year again.
-Carnevale is probably one of the biggest holidays of the year, except that it lasts 2 weeks.
+Castagnole time or also known as Carnevale, it is probably one of the biggest holidays of the year, except that it lasts 2 weeks.

 This is a traditional sweet treat made only during this time of the year.
 Deliciously crunchy on the outside and soft on the inside.
 Easy to make and a pleasure to eat.

-- ½ tablespoon (8 grams) baking powder
+- 1/2 tablespoon baking powder 8 grams

-- ¼ cup (50 grams) sugar
+- 1/4 cup sugar 50 grams

 - pinch of salt